MicrosoftDocs/mesh-docs/mesh/Create/Developing for Mesh/Building your environment/video.md

 ---
 title: Video
-description: How to setup Video in
+description: How to setup video in
 author: typride
 ms.author: tmilligan
 ms.date: 7/27/2023